pixie-io/blog.px.dev/content/blog/cpu-profiling/index.md

 For Pixie, we wanted a profiling methodology that (1) had very low overheads, and (2) required no recompilation or redeployment.
 This meant we were clearly looking at sampling-based profilers.

-In the next blog in this series, we’ll examine how to build a simple sampling-based profiler using eBPF and [BCC](https://github.com/iovisor/bcc/).
+In [part two](/cpu-profiling-2) of this series, we’ll examine how to build a simple sampling-based profiler using eBPF and [BCC](https://github.com/iovisor/bcc/).